cogsandsquigs/website/content/blog/enslaving-an-ai-for-fun-and-profit.md

 _pricing tab_.

 I didn’t want to pay for this!
-I have a streak of ~~abusing~~ using free services, and I didn’t want to pay a fraction of a cent for the measly task of simply _generating new usernames_.
+I have a streak of ~~abusing~~ _extensively employing_ free services, and I didn’t want to pay a fraction of a cent for the measly task of simply _generating new usernames_.
 Who am I, a common consumer?

 No, I decided to instead scour the web for other ways.